execlibs/mesa-amd/README.md

 **Installation:**

-extract "mesafhs" dir to any place
+extract mesafhs and mesa-amd to any place

 **How to use:**